 - 1 1/2 teaspoons asafetida (hing) ~ Optional but recommended

 - 1 1/2 teaspoon nigella seeds ~ Optional

-- 5 teaspoons Kashmiri ground red chili ~ Substitutions
+- 2 tablespoons Kashmiri ground red chili ~ Substitutions

 - 1 1/4 cups neutral oil ~ Or enough to cover the fruit

 - Wash and dry the lemons or limes and cut off each end to remove the thickened rind.
 Then cut into 8 equal pieces, removing the center white pith, and deseed.
 Mix the lemon pieces, lemon juice, and salt together and place in the jar.
 Let sit for 30 minutes.

 - While the lemons are pondering their fate, measure out all the seeds you are using, and the carom (ajwain) seeds.
 (Do not toast the asafetida, Kashmiri chili, or nigella seeds.)
 In a small pan, add 1 tablespoon of oil and heat over medium-high heat.
 Add the seeds and just bring to a sizzle; about 1 minute.
-Cool and mix in the chili powder or flakes.
+Cool and mix in the nigella seeds, if using, chili powder or flakes, asafetida (hing), and sugar.

 - Place in a cool dark place and give the jar a good shake once a day for a week.
 Open the jar and make sure that the oil is covering the lemons.
 If you need to, press the lemons under the surface of the oil.
 If you have a pickle weight, this is the time to use it.
-You can use the lemon pickle now, but I think it really comes into its own in week 3.
+You can use the lemon pickle now, but I think it really comes into its own in the 3rd week.
 Store in the refrigerator after the 2nd week, up to 2 months.